 She and I snapped a compulsory #gradselfie from the car and continued on to our respective places in line.

 My trek through college was nothing like yours.
-You've been the go-to political junkie in the family for years, the kid who showed up to our conservative suburban high school wearing a makeshift Binders Full of Women costume on Halloween, the guy who made sure he had friends on all sides of the political spectrum to keep the conversation diverse and interesting.
+You've been the go-to political junkie in the family for years, the kid who showed up to our conservative suburbian high school wearing a makeshift Binders Full of Women costume on Halloween, the guy who made sure he had friends on all sides of the political spectrum to keep the conversation diverse and interesting.
 You're the one who still helps mom and dad understand obscure political policies and decisions so that they never feel jilted by a government notorious for twisting its words to conform to the agenda of the era.

 God, I love that about you.
 I remember wishing I'd be a go-to for something or someone someday, just like my little brother.

-But it took a bit longer for me to find my niche.
+But it took a bit longer for me.
 I knew what I excelled at through high school: Science and English.
 Writing was in my blood, but as a "pastime" or "hobby," as our saving-lives-for-a-living doctor parents often reminded me, albeit unintentionally.
 I wanted to help people and write, but I had to be smart about this.
 We'd suffered the pains of poverty before, and I just had to be smart about this.
 Maybe I'd be a psychiatrist and write a bestselling novel or two on the side.
 Or go to med school, practice for a while and have enough money to retire early and just write.
 Right?

 Like many in my freshman class, I walked onto campus as a Pre-Medicine student and left a student of...not that.
-I despised most of my courses while studying for the major, knowing fully well that I was disinterested but too proud to quit something I'd already commenced, too fearful of disappointing the unspoken expectations of our parents, expectations I'd falsely adopted as my own.
+I despised most of my courses while studying for the major, knowing full and well that I was disinterested but too proud to quit something I'd already commenced, too fearful of disappointing the unspoken expectations of our parents, expectations I'd falsely adopted as my own.